(updated Sept. 19, 2020)

 - No individual chicken or turkey parts - no thighs, no breasts, etc. No sausages, no meat pies.
 We are NOT A BUTCHER STORE.

 - No Regular Hours.
 We are a working farm, not a retail store.
+And please don't call us late at night.
+We need to sleep sometimes.
+We are not 24/7 online business.

 - No Children's entertainment, No hay rides, No Picnic area, No public washrooms, etc.